Multiscale feedback drives viral evolution and epidemic dynamics: Results and discussion

 \subsection{Equilibrium points}

 We begin by computing the equilibrium points of systems~\eqref{eq:g:0}-\eqref{eq:g:1},~\eqref{eq:v:0}-\eqref{eq:v:1}~and~\eqref{eq:sirs:S}-\eqref{eq:sirs:D}.
 Together with other invariant objects, these equilibria constitute the dynamical skeleton of the system and fully determine its dynamics.
+Their analysis is therefore essential for understanding the possible long-term regimes of the model, identifying which viral strains may persist or disappear, and clarifying how the coupling between microscopic mutation dynamics and macroscopic epidemiological processes shapes the global behaviour of the system.
 Henceforth, we assume that the virions encapsidation and degradation rates are positive, \emph{i.e.} $\xi_{0,1}>0$ and $\gamma_{0,1}>0$, and that $\mu \in (0,1]$ (\textit{i.e.}, there is always $g_1$ production due to errors in $g_0$ replication).